-The First Thing I Ever Cooked: Buttermilk Pancakes
+The First Thing I Ever Cooked: Buttermilk Pancakes (Gluten-Free Adaptable)

 Shauna – aka Gluten-Free Girl – tweeted over the weekend about a fun project she thought up for today.
 She invited food bloggers anywhere and everywhere to post about The First Thing They Ever Cooked.

 As if I’d forget about pancakes!
 I spent the first nine years of my life completely obsessed with the little butter delivery vehicles, and while I don’t eat them so often anymore, they hold a warm, fluffy place in my heart.

 He flipped pancakes most Sunday mornings on a big electric pancake griddle.
 In the winter he’d make them in the kitchen, but in the summer he’d set up the griddle outside on the patio, and Stacey and I would chow down at the picnic table, hair bleached from living in the Lakefield swimming pool, mosquito-bitten legs dangling from our favorite summer pajamas (that’s me with the short hair).

 My dad would hand me a stack and I’d get to work tucking butter slices between each layer, all the way to the top.
 After a generous pour of Aunt Jemima syrup, I was ready to dig in, melted butter and thick syrup pooling together in a sweet, glossy frame.
 Mmmm…

-My error was packing that many away in front of all of my cousins, man, I’ve never heard the end of it.
+My error was packing that many away in front of all of my cousins.
+Man, I’ve never heard the end of it.
 My grandma said, “She’s about to grow,” and she was right (of course).
 I shot up four inches that summer.
-The Power of Pancakes.

 My dad had let me flip them before, and my grandma had let me crack eggs and measure flour for cake batter.
 I felt ready to fly solo.
 We were out of Bisquick, so I leafed through the cookbook and found a recipe for buttermilk pancakes.
 There was no buttermilk in the fridge, but there was a note in the recipe about how to create a buttermilk substitution by adding vinegar to milk.

-And I was off and running.
-I taught myself to stir in chocolate chips and other goodies.
+I taught myself to sprinkle on chocolate chips and other goodies.
 I liked them really thick and fluffy…until I discovered crepes.
 Lovely, eggy crepes, filled with berries or bananas, or nothing at all (but a pat of butter).

 Sometimes I layer the hotcakes with cottage cheese for added protein and staying power (very tasty, I highly recommend).
 If I use syrup at all, it’s real maple syrup – sorry Aunt Jemima.
-I still love pancakes, but I guess that learning how to make them myself ended my obsession.
+I still love pancakes, but I guess that learning how to make them myself ended my obsession…

 And a pat of butter on top, for old times’ sake.